kubermatic/docs/content/kubeone/master/quick_start/_index.en.md

 +++
-title = "Getting Started"
+title = "Quick Start"
 date = 2020-08-22T12:00:00+02:00
 weight = 2
 +++

-This Getting Started guide shows how you can get started with KubeOne and create your first cluster.
+This Quick Start guide shows how you can quickly get started with KubeOne and create your first cluster.

 ## Prerequisites